cbriggs02/CB-IdentityService/README.md

 - Fully containerized with Docker for cross-platform development and deployment.
 - Includes a Dockerfile to define build steps and runtime environment.
 - Easily deployable to cloud platforms or local environments.

+## Automation Scripts

+A set of batch scripts is available for automating common tasks, such as:

+- Running the Docker container for the API.
+- Applying database migrations.
+- Running custom scripts for setup or maintenance.

+For detailed instructions on using the scripts, refer to the [Scripts README](./Scripts/README.md).

 ---